sonaproject/slsnet/README.md

 - Network Config Link Provider (for auto Regi/Deregi Links)
 - Host Location Provider (for auto regi host from ARP)

+If onos is updated, call `onos-buck-publish-local` to apply update for external app build

 ### ONOS Network Configuration